s-a-v-a-n-n-a/4th_semester/Int_microscope/README.md

 -------------------------
 Using move operators is not the only one way to decrease copying.
 Furthermore, sometimes programmers do not need them at all - for example, in small projects or in projects where all data is simple (no vectors or arrays are used).
 For that reason passing by reference can help.

-In code below it is shown how it can be changed to test "new" opportunity.
+In code below it is shown how it can be changed to test "new" opportunity with turning off all move operators.

 <pre><code>
 Intercepted_int func(const Intercepted_int &var)